California State Fair: Cal Expo

 According to reporter Alex Cosper's article tracking California State Fair History, the state bought the Cal Expo site, encompassing approximately 1000 acre, in 1948 and eventually began construction in 1963 on a new fairground site, with a budget of $33 million.
 In 1968, the State Fair moved to its current location north of the American River in the center of the City of Sacramento, now known as California Exposition (Cal Expo for short), at 1600 Exposition Boulevard.
 After the move to Cal Expo, the Stockton Boulevard fairgrounds were sold to the University of California; Governor's Hall (4611 Broadway), which served as the Fair's concert venue and later as the Sacramento County Primary Care Center, marked the fair's entrance while the former Agricultural Pavilion (2922 Stockton) is now a facility in the UC Davis Medical Center Sacramento campus.

 In 2001, California's state fair was recognized as the fifth most visited state fair, with cumulative attendance that notably exceeded one million people.

 The California State Fair is a showcase of everything the Golden State is proud to hold forth as well as a healthy smattering of hawkers, fried foods, and carnival attractions.
 In 2008, the fair attracted 790,000 attendees.
 Starting in 2010, the fair will be held starting in mid-July because Sacramento schools are starting the school year in August, affecting State Fair attendance.
 Previously, the event was held annually beginning in mid-August and closing Labor Day weekend.

 Recent developments

 It was announced on April 24, 2020 that the fair for 2020 had been cancelled due to the COVID-19 pandemic and two stay-at-home orders issued by California Governor Gavin Newsom.
 It was postponed again in 2021; previously, the only non-wartime closure was due to the 1915 Panama–Pacific International Exposition, held in San Francisco.
 World War I caused closures in 1917 and 1918, and World War II caused closures from 1942 to 1947.

+The fair returned in summer of 2022 at Cal Expo.
+Continued criticism about the Sacramento summer heat caused controversy and beginning in 2027, the fair will be moved from July to mid-September through early October.
+This move in the schedule is permanent, and will align the California State Fair's timeline with similar state fairs across the country which also coincide with the agricultural nature of the event.